By Micil Glennon in Twickenham

 The hosts led at half-time thanks to a solitary penalty goal from out-half Owen Farrell.

-Full-back Rob Kearney gave Ireland the lead at the start of the second half when he finished a slick move under the under the posts.
+Full-back Rob Kearney gave Ireland the lead at the start of the second half when he finished a slick move under the posts.

 Johnny Sexton added five points with the boot but England fought back immediately and Danny Care’s converted try, added to another Farrell three-pointer, gave Stuart Lancaster’s side a lead they would not relinquish.